klharp/SQLAchemy-SurfsUp/README.md

 ### Precipitation Analysis

-* Find the most recent date in the data set.
+* Found the most recent date in the data set.

   * Most recent date: 2017, 08, 23

-* Using this date, retrieves the last 12 months of precipitation data by querying the 12 preceding months of data.
+* Used this date to retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.

-  * Select only the `date` and `prcp` values.
+  * Selected only the `date` and `prcp` values.

 * Loaded the query results into a Pandas DataFrame and set the index to the date column.

 * Sorted the DataFrame values by `date`.

-* Plottec the results using the DataFrame `plot` method.
+* Plotted the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)